Scripture Readings: Book of the Prophet Isaiah 60:1-6; Letter of Saint Paul to the Ephesians 3:2-3a, 5-6; Gospel According to Saint Matthew 2:1-12

 In contrast to the magi is King Herod.
 The magi come from afar, guided by dreams and a star, from pagan lands, but obviously the magi are aware of the coming of a Messiah, perhaps having been told about this by Jewish exiles.
 In any case, the magi were sincere seekers, albeit imperfect ones, who in their search draw closer to the center of the Jewish faith.

 Ultimately, though, the magi realize that the center of faith and worship is not to be located in any earthly king, nor even in a particular place on earth, but only in God.
 Wherever God’s people are, God is also present.
 That is the definition of the name of our God in the flesh, Emmanuel, God-with-us.

 The coming of gift-bearing foreigners made Herod, King of Judea, and all Jerusalem, upset and fearful.
 Could there be a king more powerful than Herod, and in the midst of the people?
 A new way of life was unfolding and Herod would do whatever he needed to in order that it be stopped, but he failed miserably in his attempts, for nothing can stop God!

-Foreign astrologers or priests of ancient Persia (present day Iran), the magi (our word “magic” is derived from the same root), and nowhere is Scripture are they said to be kings, though that is often how they are referred to, ultimately come to meet, and fall down in worship, before the true King of kings and Lord of all nations and times, Jesus Christ, the Redeemer of the human race.
+Foreign astrologers or priests of ancient Persia (present day Iran), the magi (our word “magic” is derived from the same root), and Scripture does not indicate that they were kings, though that is often how they are referred to, ultimately come to meet, and fall down in worship, before the true King of kings and Lord of all nations and times, Jesus Christ, the Redeemer of the human race.